maumay/Blog/posts/2020-06-07-fixed-sized-arithmetic.markdown

 \\[ \\mathbb{N}_n = \\{ m: m \\in \\mathbb{N}, m \\lt 2^n\\} \\]

-so that the bijective mapping defined above can be written succintly
+so that the bijective mapping defined above can be written succinctly

 \\[ f: S_n \\to \\mathbb{N}_n \\]